microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/JsonTransform/README.md

 # Transforming Data with JsonTransform

-This sample shows you how to work with the JSON transformation utilities in the Azure Health Data Services Toolkit.
+This sample shows you how to work with the JSON transformation utilities in the Azure Health Data Services toolkit.
 We'll show a simple example of how you can easily modify JSON data (usually HTTP request or response data) as part of a filter in your custom operations.

 This sample doesn't contain a full custom operation pipeline, but is scoped to JSON transforms only.